raspberrypilearning/lego-plotter/en/step_2.md

 --- task ---

 Connect a monitor, keyboard and mouse to your Raspberry Pi.
+If you've never used a Raspberry Pi before, you might want to start with [this project](https://learning-admin.raspberrypi.org/en/projects/raspberry-pi-getting-started).

 Attach the Build HAT to your Raspberry Pi and connect a 7.5v power supply to the barrel jack of the BuildHAT.
 --- /task ---